bridgetownrb/bridgetown/bridgetown-website/src/_docs/structure/includes.md

 ---
 title: Includes
-order: 8
+hide_in_toc: true
-top_category: Structure
+order: 0
-category: includes
+category: structure
 ---

 The `include` Liquid tag allows you to include the content from another file stored in the `_includes` folder: